Relating Reinforcement Learning to Dynamic Programming-Based Planning: Optimal Planning and Deterministic RL

 Whereas most RL algorithms are designed considering imperfect models, planning algorithms typically assume a complete model.
 Therefore, our first task is to carefully relate and compare these.
 Two critical options emerge: 1) Is the model given to the algorithm?
 Suppose that in the {\em model-based} case, $\P$ is completely given to the algorithm.
 In the {\em model-free} case, $\P$ is known `to the gods' but not the algorithm.
 The robot can only try actions and then sense the next state and incurred cost.
 2) Can the robot freely `jump' between states for planning purposes? {\em Virtual jumping} occurs in planning by using the model: The algorithm deduces what would happen if action $u$ were applied from state $x$.
 By default, we focus on {\em physical jumping}, in which the robot is moved to a new state.

 There are three cases based on the critical options: 1) {\bf Model-based.} If the model is available, then, virtual jumping can be used, allowing algorithms such as Dijkstra or value iteration to solve the optimal planning problem before the robot is ever moved.
 2) {\bf Model-free with jumping}.
-If jumping is free and $X$ were known, then the model can be completely discovered by trying every $u \in U(x)$ from every $x \in X$.
+If physical jumping is free and $X$ were known, then the model can be completely discovered by trying every $u \in U(x)$ from every $x \in X$.
 Suppose that even $X$ is unknown.
 In this case, we assume sensing is sufficient so that states can be uniquely labeled as they are discovered, and returns to previous states are correctly determined.
 Even in this extreme scenario, Dijkstra or value iteration could be applied to derive the optimal plan.
 The difference compared to the first case is that here, jumping must be physical.
 (If a cost is assigned for physical jumping, then an intriguing new optimization problem emerges.)
 3) {\bf Model-free without jumping.} This case most closely matches common RL formulations.
-The robot must move along one long path to discover the optimal plan.
+The robot must move along one long path to discover an optimal plan.
 (The directed transition graph underlying $\P$ is required to have every state reachable from every other.)

 Note that since the system is deterministic, every state-action pair needs to be considered only once to completely discover $f$; however, revisits may be needed to fully compute $G^*$.
 Furthermore, $f$ can be represented as a directed multigraph with vertices $X$ and labeled edges $U(x)$ for all $x \in X$.
 This leads to a simple two-phase algorithm: 1) First, `physically' explore enough to discover the entire graph (jumping not allowed!); several efficient algorithms exist \cite{AlbHen00,DudJenMilWil93}.
-2) Then, run Dijksta's algorithm to calculate $G^*$ and $\pi^*$.
+2) Then, run Dijkstra's algorithm or value iteration to calculate $G^*$ and $\pi^*$.
+We call the resulting algorithms {\em Model-free Dijkstra} and {\em Model-free Value Iteration}, respectively.
 This, however, does not follow the spirit of most RL, which interleaves learning and optimal planning during the entire execution.
 To move closer to this approach, we introduce a derandomized version of Q-learning, which serves as a gateway between typical planning and RL scenarios.